laeblab/GBEX_BGI/README.md

 ### Changelog
-* (next) changed API to hyperlinked models
+* (next) changed API to hyperlinked models.
+Added storage module.
 * (03/05/2021) Reverted bulk edit code.
 * (21/08/2020) Fixed bugs with row selection functions when too many rows were selected
 * (21/08/2020) Fixed various minor bugs in bulk edit
 * (15/07/2020) Added Batch concept
 * (14/07/2020) Archive feature: Implemented.
 It simply hides archived items on list pages.
 They can still be linked and found in link searches.
 * (14/07/2020) Added User model to the REST API

-### Todos
-* Move models col_display_func_dict into helpers.field_to_string for many2many fields
-* Make a custom thing to check on delete whether object is used in Many-to-many relation and if so, prevent deletion
-* Inform frontend how to sort each column (numbers/dates/strings)
-* Give frontend a "nice name" for columns

 ### Considerations
 * (04-05-2021) Born from a desire to upgrade to React 17 and Bootstrap 4, I took a deep dive.